wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getmempooldescendants.md

 ---
-title: bch:getmempooldescendants \[POST\]
+title: bch:getmempooldescendants - Bitcoin Cash
-description: If txid is in the mempool, returns all in-mempool descendants.
+description: Example code for the bch:getmempooldescendants json-rpc method. Сomplete guide on how to use bch:getmempooldescendants json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters